ljufa/rsplayer/docs/configuration.md

 ![Playback Settings](/_assets/settings_playback.png)

 - **Audio interface:** Selects the primary audio device for playback.
+The available options depend on your platform:
-Options include your available ALSA hardware cards, a `Pipewire` virtual card (if `wpctl` is installed on the host), or `Local Browser Playback` for streaming audio directly to your device's web browser.
+  - **Linux:** your ALSA hardware cards, a `Pipewire` virtual card (if `wpctl` is installed on the host), or `Local Browser Playback`.
+  - **Windows:** the WASAPI output devices (the default host) and, on builds that include the `asio` feature, any installed **ASIO** drivers — shown as `… (ASIO)`.
+ASIO gives exclusive, low-latency, bit-perfect output; its buffer size and sample rate are set in the driver's own control panel, not in RSPlayer.
+  - **macOS:** your CoreAudio output devices.
+  - `Local Browser Playback` (all platforms) streams audio directly to your device's web browser instead of playing on the host.
 - **PCM output device:** Choose the specific PCM device for the selected audio interface (hidden if Local Browser Playback is selected).

+?> **Device list is captured at startup.** RSPlayer enumerates audio devices once when it starts and reuses that list, because probing some backends (notably Windows ASIO, whose drivers are exclusive) while audio is playing can briefly interrupt the output stream.
+If you connect a new DAC or install a new ASIO driver after launch, restart RSPlayer for it to appear in the list.
 - **Auto-resume playback on startup:** If enabled, `rsplayer` will automatically resume playback of the last track when it starts.

 ### Advanced